khiz-k/pseudo-clones/README.md

 # Pseudo Clones
-### Hosted and facilatated by netlify, heroku, firebase, mongodb, aws and SQL/NoSQL.
+### My clones for some of the biggest companies in the world.
+Featuring Facebook, Amazon, Netflix and more...

-My clones for some of the biggest companies in the world.
-Featuring Facebook, Amazon, Netflix, Reddit and more...
+#### Hosted and facilatated by netlify, heroku, firebase, mongodb, aws and SQL/NoSQL.

-React (halfish w/Typescript), Redux, Node, Express, NoSQL, HTML, SCSS, Java/Spring Boot, Spring Security, Spring Data JPA, MySQL, Angular, Bootstrap, Flutter
+#### Written in React (halfish w/Typescript), Redux, Node, Express, NoSQL, HTML, SCSS, Java/Spring

 Some live examples: